tldr-pages/tldr/pages/common/cargo-generate-lockfile.md

 `cargo generate-lockfile`

-- Path for the `Cargo.toml` file.
-By default the file is present in the current directory:
+- Specify a custom path for the `Cargo.toml` file (Note: By default the file is present in the current directory):

 `cargo generate-lockfile --manifest-path {{path/to/toml/file}}`